-3 Other than in exceptional circumstances where the layout or particular building type does not permit, the residential units shall be orientated to face the street Notwithstanding that shown on the docketed site plan the houses denoted with an asterix shall have dual frontages.
-Otherwise where a building is located on a corner of more than one street, it shall have enhanced gable(s) to ensure it has an active elevation to each street it faces.
+Other than in exceptional circumstances where the layout or particular building type does not permit, the residential units shall be orientated to face the street.
+Notwithstanding that shown on the docketed site plan where a building is located on a corner of more than one street, it shall have enhanced gable(s) to ensure it has an active elevation to each street it faces;

-Reason: In the interests of safeguarding the character and appearance of the development.
+In the interests of ensuring active frontages and to enhance character and appearance of the area.